LIVE

 The Bottom Line

 If you already own AR-15 magazines and want a bolt action that uses them, the Ruger American Ranch is the obvious play.
-If you want sub-MOA accuracy at a premium price, the Bergara B-14 Ridge is the buy.
+If you want sub-MOA accuracy at a premium price, the Bergara B-14 Stoke is the buy.
 If you want AR-15 ergonomics with .350 Legend ballistics for rapid follow-up shots in straight-wall hunting states, the CMMG Resolute Mk4 is the only serious answer.

-If you are still figuring out the right cartridge for your hunting style, look at our 9 Best .30-30 Lever Action Rifles roundup for the traditional brush-gun alternative, our 9 Best .45-70 Government Rifles roundup for the heavier straight-wall option, or our 9 Best .243 Winchester Rifles roundup for the lighter-recoil bottle-necked alternative for non-restricted states.
+If you’re still figuring out the right cartridge for your hunting style, look at our 9 Best .30-30 Lever Action Rifles roundup for the traditional brush-gun alternative, our 9 Best .45-70 Government Rifles roundup for the heavier straight-wall option, or our 9 Best .243 Winchester Rifles roundup for the lighter-recoil bottle-necked alternative for non-restricted states.
 Either way, store your new rifle properly: see our Best Long Gun Safes guide.
 For the broader hunting rifle picture see our 12 Best Hunting Rifles roundup, and pair your scope choice with our 9 Best Rifle Scopes guide.

 What is the best .350 Legend rifle for the money?